Melnne/Capstone-Employee-Survey-Project/README.md

 ### Project Overview

-This data analysis project provides a comprehensive review of the responses gathered from government workerd.
+This data analysis project provides a comprehensive review of the responses gathered from government workers.
 The survey aims to assess levels of employee satisfaction, identify areas of improvement, identify patterns and trends and make-data driven recommendation

 [Dashboard](https://github.com/user-attachments/assets/75a0076b-998e-44b4-9e19-7b4ea3455bd1)